US Student Visa Services and Information

 While in student status, employment options are very limited.
 Certain on-campus employment may be allowed in limited circumstances.
 Curriculum Practical Training (CPT) is sometimes an option.
 And after graduation, students may receive Optional Practical Training authorization (OPT).
 Before seeking any employment, ensure that such employment is authorized by the school and your status, because status violations can result in a long time ban from the United States.

-To set up an initial consultation to discuss any questions you have about your student visa situation, please contact us today!
+To set up an initial consultation to discuss any questions you have about your student visa situation our US student visa services, please e-mail us today and attorney Richard Ruth will be happy to speak with you!